 Malaysia is such a gem in Southeast Asia.
-The way the country is split into two halves (West Malaysia/Peninsular and East Malaysia on Bornea with Sarawak and Sabah), the AMAZING street food for low prices, and the general low cost of living (except for Kuala Lumpur), makes it a fun travel destination.
+The way the country is split into two halves (West Malaysia/Peninsular and East Malaysia on Borneo with Sarawak and Sabah), the AMAZING street food for low prices, and the generally low cost of living (except for Kuala Lumpur), makes it a fun travel destination.

 Sure, it may not be super cheap compared to Vietnam, Cambodia, or Thailand, but Malaysia is still more affordable than Singapore.

 The number of things you can do in Malaysia is a book's worth of content, but what you do not want to do is roam with your provider in Malaysia.
 Roaming can be expensive in many cases, which is why many travelers prefer to buy local SIM cards, like a Malaysian one.

 Mobile data in Malaysia is cheap for Southeast Asian standards, and especially compared to the world's average, so you should take advantage of that.

 Before I talk more about Digi, I need to inform you about your options in Malaysia.
 If you have read my Buying a SIM Card in Malaysia Guide, then you know that Malaysia has 4 full operators: Digi, Maxis/Hotlink, Celcom, and U Mobile.